 The weighted average number of ordinary shares in issue was derived at after taking into account the weighted average effect of changes in treasury shares transactions.

-As at the reporting date, the Company has not issued any dilutive potential ordinary shares and hence, the diluted earnings per share is equal to the basic earnings per share.
+As at the last reporting date, the Company had not issued any dilutive potential ordinary shares and hence, the diluted earnings per share was equal to the basic earnings per share.